The Snail

 The Snail (L'escargot) is a collage by Henri Matisse.
 The work was created from summer 1952 to early 1953.
-It is pigmented with gouache on paper, cut and pasted onto a base layer of white paper measuring 9'43/4" × 9' 5" (287 × 288 cm).
+It is pigmented with gouache on paper, cut with shears and pasted onto a base layer of white paper measuring 9'43/4" × 9' 5" (287 × 288 cm).
 The piece is in the Tate Modern collection in London.

 Description and background

 It consists of a number of colored shapes arranged in a spiral pattern, as suggested by the title.
 Matisse first drew the snail, then used the colored paper to interpret it.
 The composition pairs complementary colors: Matisse gave the work the alternative title La Composition Chromatique.
 From the early-to-mid-1940s Matisse was in increasingly poor health, and was suffering from arthritis.
 Eventually by 1950 he stopped painting in favor of gouaches découpées, paper cutouts.
 The Snail is a major example of this final body of works.